Chapter 4: Financial assistance

 Provincial/territorial financial programs

-Some provinces and territories may offer financial assistance, depending upon your loved one’s condition or your level of income.
-Ask your healthcare professional for details.
+Some provinces and territories may offer financial assistance, depending upon the person’s illness or your level of income.
+Ask your healthcare provider for details.
 You can also visit Canadian Virtual Hospice’s Programs and Services listing and search using your province or territory.Helpful resources